wdawson/okta.github.io/_source/_posts/2018-06-07-static-sites-vs-cms.md

 These things are significantly more powerful using static sites as you can automate these items and codify rules around them.
 You don’t need to install third-party plugins and learn new flows: you can codify this behavior and instantly enforce it across the entire project.

-In regards to more advanced SEO editing (for instance, using HTML5 medata which Google includes in their search algorithm rankings): a static site generator is your only choice.
+In regards to more advanced SEO editing (for instance, using HTML5 metadata which Google includes in their search algorithm rankings): a static site generator is your only choice.
 CMS systems like Wordpress and Drupal don’t support this level of customization at all (unless you're willing to manually edit each and every article's raw HTML), because you’re essentially controlling the output of the program directly.
 With static site generators, however, there are numerous ways to accomplish this, to ensure that things like:

 - Dates are correctly formatted and marked up with HTML5.
 - Time ranges are correctly formatted and marked up with HTML5.